 These deliciously sweet and salty Apple and Bacon Stuffed Sweet Potatoes with Pomegranate are the ultimate comfort food.
 Simple to make baked sweet potatoes are overstuffed with shredded apple and crispy bacon then topped with a bright red pop of pomegranate arils and more bacon.
-The stuffed sweet potatoes make for a tasty side dish, light lunch or dinner or even a warm and cozy breakfast.

 - 4 medium sweet potatoes